Exabyte-io/documentation/docs/infrastructure/compute-settings/ui.md

 # Compute setup

-The "Compute" panel, located as a separate tab under the [Job Designer](../../jobs-designer/overview.md) interface, allows user to set up the computational parameters for the simulation to be executed.
+The "Compute" panel, located as a distinct tab under the [Job Designer](../../jobs-designer/overview.md) interface, allows user to set up the computational parameters for the simulation to be executed.
 The appearance of this panel is demonstrated in the example image below.

 ![Compute Tab](/images/compute-tab-designer.png "Compute Tab")